splitline/My-CTF-Challenges/tsj-ctf/genie/README.md

 ## Postscript

-I've opened a issue about this bug, see [Genie.jl#493](https://github.com/GenieFramework/Genie.jl/issues/493).
+I've opened an issue about this bug, see [Genie.jl#493](https://github.com/GenieFramework/Genie.jl/issues/493).